rtmigo/vien_py/README.md

 ### "call": project directory

-The optional `-p` parameter can be specified before the `call` word.
+The optional `-p` argument can be specified before the `call` word.
 It allows you to set the project directory **relative** to the parent directory of the **file** being run.